blrobin2/blrobin2.github.io/_posts/2025-03-30-the-snowman.md

 letterboxd_url: https://boxd.it/9gCDf7
 mst3k: false
 rifftrax: true
-category: movie_review
+category: movie-review
 ---

 Letterboxd categorizes this as horror.
 I agree.

-* Ah, snowmen, one of my top 10 things I like to pretend is Parson Brown.
+- Ah, snowmen, one of my top 10 things I like to pretend is Parson Brown.
-* In our attempt to create life, we have only condemned ourselves to death!
+- In our attempt to create life, we have only condemned ourselves to death!
-* His disturbingly realistic hands are made for fish-squeezing.
+- His disturbingly realistic hands are made for fish-squeezing.
-* Now we've got penguin church — this short is bringing up a lot of big concepts.
+- Now we've got penguin church — this short is bringing up a lot of big concepts.